Dobiasd/yo_dawg_ml_model_architecture/README.md

 regression, support-vector machine, multi-layer perceptron) are put in place here.
 In addition, the leaf nodes also don't have a fixed value, and sub-models do the prediction part here too.

-## When is this helpful?
+## Is this helpful?

-- Probably never!
+Probably not.
-- You'd like to introduce additional complexity and computational cost.

-## When is this not useful?

-- Almost always!

-So, **it is highly recommended to not actually use this for anything serious**.
+It introduces additional complexity and computational cost but has not yet proven to give significantly superior results.

 ## Implementation